-How does it work?Nattokinase decreases the ability of blood to clot.
-This "thins the blood" and might protect against conditions caused by blood clots such as stroke, heart attack, and others.
+Nattokinase may thin the blood and help break up blood clots.
+This might protect against heart disease and conditions caused by blood clots such as stroke, heart attack, and others.

 Uses & Effectiveness

 We currently have no information for NATTOKINASE overview.